 Department of Social Justice & Community Studies

-The SJCS Minor positions Students and Professionals for Future opportunities through:
+The SJCS Major positions Students and Professionals for future opportunities through:

 o Social justice-informed and community-engaged training for further study in undergraduate, professional and graduate programs;